 If you’ve received a multi-state license through the NLC, you’ll usually need to renew your license through your state’s BON every two years.
 However, some states require annual renewals, so you’ll need to check your state’s renewal requirements.
 Additionally, renewal requirements may vary by state.

 Currently, over forty states and territories participate in the NLC, with more states awaiting full or partial implementation.
-As of September 2023, the following jurisdictions have fully implemented the NLC:
+As of January 2024, the following jurisdictions have fully implemented the NLC:

 Besides states with full NLC implementation, other states and territories have partially implemented it.
 You can find a list of jurisdictions with partial implementation below: